Eternals (comics): Fictional history

-When the Celestials visited Earth one million years ago and performed genetic experiments on early proto-humans, they created two divergent races: the long-lived Eternals, and the genetically unstable and monstrously grotesque Deviants.
+When the Celestials visited Earth 1,000,000 years ago and performed genetic experiments on early proto-humans, they created two divergent races: the long-lived Eternals, and the genetically unstable and monstrously grotesque Deviants.
 These experiments also led to the capacity for super-powered mutations in humans.
 They also performed this experiment on other planets (such as the Kree and Skrull homeworlds) with similar results.

-Despite looking human, Eternals are much longer-lived (but were not originally fully immortal) and that kept them from having much contact with their human cousins.
-Eternals have a low birth rate; they can interbreed with humans but the result is always a normal human (although Joey Athena, son of Thena and a normal human seems to have become an Eternal with long lived properties and powers).
+Despite looking human, Eternals are much longer-lived (but were not originally fully immortal), and that kept them from having much contact with their human cousins.
+Eternals have a low birth rate; they can interbreed with humans but the result is always a normal human (although Thena's son, Joey Athena seems to have become an Eternal with long-lived properties and powers).
 Despite this, the Eternals have in general protected the human race, especially from the Deviants, with whom they have always had an enmity.
 The Eternals also developed advanced technology.

 Long ago, a civil war broke out amongst the Eternals over whether to conquer the other races, with one faction led by Kronos and the other by his warlike brother, Uranos.
 Kronos's side prevailed, and Uranos and his defeated faction left Earth and journeyed to Uranus where they built a colony.
 Some of Uranos's group soon tried to return to Earth to re-kindle the war, but they were attacked by a passing Kree ship and forced to land on Saturn's moon Titan.
-There they built another colony (experiments performed by Kree scientists on a captured Eternal led them to go to Earth and perform their own genetic experiments on a group of humans, thus creating the Inhumans).
+There they built another colony (experiments performed by Kree scientists on a captured Eternal led them to go to Earth and perform their genetic experiments on a group of humans, thus creating the Inhumans).

 One day, Kronos's experiments in cosmic energy caused a catastrophic release of energy throughout the Eternals' city, Titanos, destroying it, activating latent genes in the Eternals, and disintegrating the scientist's body.
 The Eternals now found they could channel large quantities of cosmic energy themselves, granting them near-godlike power.
 The accident left Kronos in an immaterial state, so a new leader had to be chosen.
 For the first time, the Eternals merged into a single being, the Uni-Mind, to decide which of Kronos's sons, Zuras or A'lars should be the new leader.
-Zuras was chosen to be the Prime Eternal, and A'lars chose to leave Earth to avoid causing another civil war, and journeyed to Titan.
+Zuras was chosen to be the Prime Eternal, and A'lars chose to leave Earth to avoid causing another civil war and journeyed to Titan.